 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose, pp. 202, from "American Slavery as It Is," by Theodore Weld.
-It is part of a table in a section "III.
-Brandings, Maimings, Gun-shot Wounds, etc." This table might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account by Gerrit Smith, pp. 173, from "American Slavery as It Is," by Theodore Weld.
+"The fugitives exhibited their bare backs to myself and a number of my neighbors.
+William's back is comparatively scarred.
+But I speak within bounds, when I say, that one-third to one-half of the whole surface of the back and shoulders of poor Scott, consists of scars and wales resulting from innumerable gashes."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.